denistsoi/talks/2014-04-sass-css-on-steroids/intro-to-sass.md

 ## The end

-Thanks for reaching thus far, and if you would like to learn more, you can either contact me via <denistsoi@gmail.com>
-or checkout [sass-lang.com](sass-lang.com) for documentation on scss, [codepen](http://codepen.io/search/pens?q=scss&limit=all&type=type-pens) for inspiration.
+Thanks for reaching thus far, and if you would like to learn more, checkout [sass-lang.com](sass-lang.com) for documentation on scss, [codepen](http://codepen.io/search/pens?q=scss&limit=all&type=type-pens) for inspiration.

 ### Author
 Denis Tsoi